darkwaterfoundation/docs/escape.md

 ##### off()

-The off command will switch off the motor and apply the brakes
+The off command will switch off the motor

 ```python
 m1.off()